 Install drivers for your debug device.
-If you plan to use the Sourcery G++ Debug Sprite, you may need to install drivers, libraries, or other software on your host system.
-Refer to Chapter 6, "Sourcery G++ Debug Sprite" for a list of supported devices and information about installing drivers and other device set-up.
-Sourcery G++ Lite also supports third-party debug devices that communicate via the GDB remote serial protocol.
+Sourcery G++ Lite supports third-party debug devices that communicate via the GDB remote serial protocol.
 If you plan to use one of these devices, follow the manufacturer's directions to connect the device and install any required drivers or software.